marcosbarbero/beautiful-jekyll/_posts/2018-06-23-optional-di-spring-en.md

 }
 ```

-In this example, it's not only optional but also it provides an default implementation as fallback.
+In this example, it's not only optional but also it provides a default implementation as a fallback.

 ### Summary
 Congratulations!
 You just learned few ways to optionally inject dependencies within Spring apps.